wireapp/wire-docs/src/how-to/install/dependencies.rst

 Before anything else, we need to install the tools we will need:

 .. note: this is only used when running the test script repeatedly, to clean up the workspace so the commands can cleanly be run again, this should be removed once we have a way to properly "zero" the servers before each run
+.. test-step {name: exiting in case we are still in the docker container, commands: [exit], on: client, execute: true}
 .. test-step {name: clean up before running commands, commands: [rm -rf /root/*], on: client, execute: true}

 .. note: should this be visible as an actual step? it's required in the script only for re-runs so we don't go to root@arthur2:~/wire-server-deploy/ansible/wire-server-deploy/ansible/wire-server